deniscostadsc/dotfiles/README.md

 - Current folder name
 - Time when the promt was shown on screen
-- Git branch name (if current directory is in a Git repository)
+- Git branch name (if current directory is a Git repository)
 - Arrows that indicates you are ahead/behind remote branch

 #### Terminal history